Rachel Naidus

 The area is great for bird watching, leaf peeping in the fall, and seeing wildflowers in the summer.
 Most hikers take 5 to 6 hours to complete the trek.

-- Getting there: This trail is located on Maroon Creek Road where cars are not permitted during daytime hours.
-Let your ALC concierge know if you want to hike this trail, and we will arrange transportation for you.
+• Getting there: This trail is located on Maroon Creek Road where cars are not permitted during daytime hours.

 This out and back trail takes hikers up to Cathedral Lake: a stunning body of water which, on a clear day, reflects the peaks that tower above it.